qutip/qutip-notebooks/examples/heom/heom-1a-spin-bath-model-basic.md

 axes.legend(loc=0, fontsize=12)
 ```

+### Next we do fitting of correlation functions, and compare the Matsubara and Pade decompositions

+This is not efficient for this example, but can be extremely useful in situations where large number of
+exponents are needed (e.g., near zero temperature).

-### Next we do fitting of correlation, and compare to Mats and Pade.
-We collect again a large sum of matsubara terms for many time steps
+First we collect a large sum of matsubara terms for many time steps:

 ```{code-cell} ipython3
 tlist2 = np.linspace(0, 2, 10000)